 What causes disabilities?

 Disability can be caused by many factors.
-In this section, we have grouped them under three main areas:
+In this section, we have grouped them into three main areas:

 Abnormalities in genes and genetic inheritance can cause intellectual disability in children.
 In the USA, Down Syndrome is the most common genetic condition, and about 6,000 babies with Down Syndrome are born each year.
-Sometimes, diseases, illnesses and over-exposure to x-rays can cause genetic disorder.
+Sometimes, diseases, illnesses, and over-exposure to x-rays can cause a genetic disorder.

 Environmental / Life Events

 The use of drugs, alcohol, tobacco, the exposure to certain toxic chemicals and illnesses, toxoplasmosis, cytomegalovirus, rubella and syphilis by a pregnant mother can cause intellectual disability to the child.
-Childhood diseases such as whooping cough, measles and chicken pox may lead to meningitis and encephalitis.
+Childhood diseases such as a whooping cough, measles, and chicken pox may lead to meningitis and encephalitis.
 This can cause damage to the brain of the child.
-Toxic material such as lead and mecury can damage the brain too.
+Toxic material such as lead and mercury can damage the brain too.

-Unfortunate life events such as drowning, automibile accidents, falls and so on can result in people loosing their sight, hearing, limbs and other vital parts of their body and cause disability.
+Unfortunate life events such as drowning, automobile accidents, falls and so on can result in people losing their sight, hearing, limbs and other vital parts of their body and cause disability.